 First Division vehicles can be used to transport 10 or fewer persons, including the driver, on regular routes for any and all school-sponsored activities, including curriculum-related trips.
-Examples of First Division vehicles include cars, station wagons, minivans (10 passengers or less which includes the driver), taxi cabs, medical carrier or medi-car, and Suburbans.
-The manufacturer sticker (Federal Certification Label) located on the inside of the drivers side door will stipulate MPV for Multi-Passenger Vehicle, MPPV (MultiPurpose Passenger Vehicle), or Passenger Car [49 CFR 571.3]
+Examples of First Division vehicles include cars, station wagons, mini-vans (10 passengers or less which includes the driver), taxi cabs, medical carrier or medi-car, and Suburbans.
+The manufacturer sticker (Federal Certification Label) located on the inside of the driver), taxi cabs, medical carrier or medi-car, and Suburbans.
+The manufacturer sticker (Federal Certification Label) located on the inside of the driver), taxi cabs, medical carrier or medi-car, and Suburbans.
+The manufacturer sticker (Federal Certification Label) located on the inside of the driver), taxi cabs, medical carrier or medi-car, and Suburbans.
+The manufacturer sticker (Federal Certification Label) located on the inside of the driver), taxi cabs, medical carrier or medi-car, and Suburbans.
+(MultiPurpose Passenger Vehicle), or Passenger Car [49 CFR 571.3]

-Vehicle Usage
+Vehicle Usage: